Contributory negligence is a term that elucidates the person’s negligent acts, which causes his or her injury.

 Contributory negligence law is now active only in Maryland, Alabama, Virginia, Washington D.C., and North Carolina.

-In the latter, the degree of fault of each party is analyzed, and compensation, if any, is decided as per the ‘extent of fault’ of the concerned parties.
+If any degree of fault, each party analyzing and compensation is decided as per the concerned parties’ ‘extent of the fault.’

-In the above example, if Rick was responsible for his injury due to negligent act of 30%, then the compensatory amount will see a deduction by that much percentage, and Rick will receive 30% less, while Steward will have to pay the rest of the 70% amount as compensation.
+In the above example, if Rick was responsible for his injury due to a negligent act of 30%, then the compensatory amount will see a deduction by that much percentage, and Rick will receive 30% less.
+In comparison, Steward will have to pay the rest of the 70% amount as compensation.

 Get a Personal Attorney to Review Your Claim

-If you have been sued for causing damage due to negligent acts, but believe that the plaintiff is at fault at least partially, then you should be able to file a counterclaim for contributory or comparative negligence.
+Suppose you have been sued for causing damage due to negligent acts but believe that the plaintiff is at fault, at least partially.
+In that case, you should be able to file a counterclaim for contributory or comparative negligence.